 Sleep Deprived Much?!

-Does Day Light Savings and the winter blues have you feeling a little foggy headed and sleep deprived?
+Does your husband snore?
+Are you suffering from menopause?
 The struggle is real.
 In fact, it’s so real, that according to the Division of Sleep Medicine at the Harvard Medical School, the negative effects of sleep deprivation are so great that people who are drunk outperform those lacking sleep.
 Oh my!

 So what exactly is sleep deprivation?
 Sleep deprivation is the condition of not having enough deep sleep or restorative sleep for the brain.
 A chronic sleep-restricted state can cause fatigue, daytime sleepiness, clumsiness and weight loss or weight gain.
 It adversely affects the brain and cognitive function.